• Skip to primary navigation

 The dough uses a fair amount of pecans that are toasted (which actually does bring out more flavor).
 They are finely chopped to distribute their flavor throughout the cookie and let their texture melt into the background.

-The best maple icing uses pure maple syrup (nothing with corn syrup!).
-Everyone agreed it had the truest maple flavor.
-However, a sprinkle of maple sugar on top was preferred by those with a sweet tooth.
+The best maple icing uses pure maple syrup (nothing with corn syrup!) and maple sugar.
+Everyone agreed it had the truest maple flavor and the wood-fired maple sugar from Burlap & Barrel had an incredible flavor that I haven't seen anywhere else.

 Jump to: